Find Trade Colleges

 • Statement Processor

-In 2016, there was an estimated number of 501,000 jobs in the United States for Statement Clerk.
+In the United States, there were 501,000 jobs for Statement Clerk in 2016.
 New jobs are being produced at a rate of 14.1% which is above the national average.
 The Bureau of Labor Statistics predicts 70,600 new jobs for Statement Clerk by 2026.
-There will be an estimated 59,500 positions for Statement Clerk per year.
+The BLS estimates 59,500 yearly job openings in this field.

 undefined